Roy A. Taylor Distinguished Alumnus or Alumna of the Year Award

-The Roy A. Taylor Distinguished Alumna Award, was presented to Ann B. Ross ’84 for her notable career as a novelist.
+The Roy A. Taylor Distinguished Alumna Award, was presented to Ann B. Ross (Class of 1984) for her notable career as a novelist.
 The Hendersonville native recently released the 11th installment in the popular “Miss Julia” series.
 Books in the series have appeared many times on the New York Times Best Seller list.

 Jim Daniels (Class of 1960)

 The Roy A. Taylor Distinguished Alumnus Award was presented to James W. Daniels (Class of 1960) for his notable career in communications.
 Daniels is chairman and chief executive officer of Daniels Business Services Inc., a family-owned Asheville business engaging in printing, mailing and call center operations.
 With two operating divisions, Daniels Graphics and Daniels Communications, the business services a wide variety of customers from industrial corporations to educational institutions.
 A former UNC Asheville Foundation Board member, Daniels has also been active on a host of local charitable and civic boards.